How to create a project dashboard to increase performance tenfold?

 The project tracking board must provide operational information first and foremost.
 That is, it should indicate the time remaining to complete the various project tasks, and the associated workload for the people working on them.

-This remaining work should be used to adjust the capacity of the people working on the project.
+This "to do" time should be used toadjust the capacity of employees working on the project.
 By indicating, for example, that they have eight hours left to spend on a task by next Monday, the equivalent capacity to work on other tasks should be adjusted to zero.

 At the same time, the tracker must display the progress of the project and its tasks.
-There are several ways of displaying progress: a percentage, a more visual progress bar, etc. Whatever solution you choose, it must make it easy to see whether or not you're close to completing the task.
+There are several possibilities for displaying progress: a percentage, a more visual progress bar...
+Whatever solution you choose, it should make it easy to see whether or not you're close to completing the task.

 width="700"